ubccr/xdmod/docs/cloud.md

 		"size": "Size in GB of the storage volume"
 	}],
 	"private_ip": null,
-	"root_type": "Type of storage initial storage volume is, either ebs or instance-store }
+	"root_type": "Type of storage initial storage volume is, either ebs or instance-store" }
 ```
 ## Adding and Enabling Cloud Resources